izhaks/emulator-pc01-lviv/README.md

 It can read the following file formats: .lvr, .lvt, .sav and .e3.
 Drag and Drop is supported.

+The original emulator was made by [Oleg Dolgarev](https://github.com/dolgarev/emulator-pc01-lviv).
+This fork adds Fullscreen mode, Electron startup script and fixes the Load button and the Screenshot command in browsers.

 Andrey Chistyakov offered his game "Aerocobra" to include into the emulator.

 The emulator is distributed under the terms of GNU General Public License version 3.